altruios/namshubettulpa/public/namshubettuple/the-plan.md

 *He swung*
 *She dodged and spun*
-~Her face was scrunched into a snarl of curiosity~ "Why can't I feel you?"
+~Her face was scrunched into a snarl of curiosity~ "AG_T::Why can't I feel you?"
 *He swung again*
 *She moved up to him*
 ~Nearly hugging him~